-And while there are some general guidelines when it comes to size, these have grey areas and personal aspects to consider.
+And while there are some general guidelines when it comes to size, there are grey areas and personal aspects to consider.
 One size watch may be great for one person and totally wrong for another even if the wrist and hand proportions of the wearers are nearly identical.
-So let’s start with wrist size.
+So, let’s start with the wrist size.

 Watch Sizes: Measure Your Wrist

 Risking statement of the obvious, your wrist size will likely be a determining factor in the size of the watch you wear (but not always!).
 Knowing your wrist size is especially important if you are shopping online and won’t have the opportunity to “try before you buy.”
 The best way to do this is to use a tailor’s tape to measure where your watch will sit, generally below the wrist bone.
 If you don’t have a measuring tape, you can use a dollar bill, which measures about 16mm in length.
-So measure away!
-Now that you know your number, where does it fall in the scale?
+So, measure away!
+Now that you know your number, where does it fall on the scale?
 We can place your wrist size into:

 1: Thin: from 14mm to 16mm

 Watch Sizes: Matching Your Wrist to the Case Diameter